Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Q. Are you sure everything you sell is authentic?
 I hear a lot about fake gold and silver coins, can I be sure what I buy from Montana Rarities is genuine?

-Q. Why does my gold coin have ugly orange spots on it?
+Q. Why does my gold coin have orange spots on it?

 Q. The company I talked to said I should buy graded coins, because they are the best.
 Is that right?